-- 1. In case of the private candidates, there will be no internal assessment and the marks obtained in the external assessment of the practical examination shall be proportionately increased. - There would be up to ten students in one section in practical class. - There should not be more than ten students in a batch for practical examination. - 4.
+- 1. In case of the private candidates, there will be no internal assessment and the marks obtained in the external assessment of the practical examination shall be proportionately increased. - 2.
+There would be up to ten students in one section in practical class. - 3.
+There should not be more than ten students in a batch for practical examination. - 4.
 Harmonium can be used while singing Alankars. - 5.
 In all, nine questions will be set.
 The question paper will be divided into five Units.
 Four Units will contain two questions each and the candidates are required to attempt four questions selecting at least one question from each Unit.
 The ninth question of unit V is compulsory & it consists of 13 short answer questions (covering entire syllabus i.e. theory and practical) out of which students have to attempt 09 questions of 01 marks each. - 6.
 In Instrumental Music, the candidates have the option to take any one of the following instruments: Sitar, Sarangi, Veena, Sarod, Dilruba, Violin, Guitar, Bansuri, Shahnai, Santoor. - 7.
-While sending the syllabus to paper-setter in theory, the syllabus prescribed for the practical paper should also be sent for dealing branch. - 8.
-The candidate can take vocal music or Tabla along with instrumental music.
+The candidate can take vocal music or Tabla along with instrumental music. - 8.
+The candidate can take instrumental music or Tabla along with vocal music. - 9.
+While sending the syllabus to paper-setter in theory, the syllabus prescribed for the practical paper should also be sent for dealing branch.